YajuShinki/discord-puppeteer/README.md

    * Ban certain puppets from posting in certain rooms.
    * Set rooms as IC-only/OOC-only, and enable/disable commands in specific channels.
  * Have Puppeteer output a log to a channel.
+ * Set whether or not puppets must be approved before being used.

 ## Creating & Using Puppets
 To create a puppet, use `rp!new <name> [shortID] <trigger>`.
 If your puppet's name contains spaces, enclose it with double quotes.
 Shorthand IDs can be used instead of a puppet's full name in commands.
 They are optional, but recommened for puppets with difficult-to-type names (such as those with foreign characters).
 Finally, specify your trigger at the end.